robertdavidgraham/masscan/README.md

 though.
 The command line option `--readscan` will read binary scan files.
 Using `--readscan` with the `-oX` option will produce a XML version of the results file.

+The third is the grepable format.
+This is an implementation of the Nmap -oG output and can be easily parsed by command-line tools.
+Just use the parameter `-oG <filename>`.
+Or, use the parameters `--output-format grepable` and `--output-filename <filename>`.

 ## Comparison with Nmap